LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 ## Catch-all parameters

-Path parameters prefixed with a `:` only match a single path segment—they stop at the next `/` or at the end of the path.
+Normal path parameters match a single path segment—they stop at the next `/` or at the end of the path.
 You can use the `*` character to craft a **catch-all** route parameter.
 It matches the rest of the path, regardless of its contents:

 ```rust hl_lines="6"
 --8<-- "doc_examples/guide/routing/path_patterns/catch_all_parameter/src/blueprint.rs"
 ```

-`*details` matches everything after `/greet/`, even if it contains `/` characters.
+`{*details}` matches everything after `/greet/`, even if it contains `/` characters.
 `/greet/*details` matches, for example, `/greet/Ursula` and `/greet/John`, but it also matches `/greet/Ursula/Smith` and `/greet/John/Doe`.

 To avoid ambiguity,